How it works

 How do corrections work?

 Email hello@newyorkexplained.com or reply to any brief; it reaches a real person.
-Real errors are corrected on the page, with a note saying what changed.
+Real errors are corrected on the page, with a note saying what changed, and every correction is logged publicly at newyorkexplained.com/corrections/.

 Who writes New York Explained?